 So you have decided to move to Tennessee.
 It is a wise decision as the state is one of the desired destinations to move in and Tennessee is witnessing a huge inflow from different parts of the United States.
 So what makes Tennessee one of the most sought-after destinations?
-We conducted research and have found 20 facts that you should know about Tennessee before moving there.
+We conducted research and have found 20 facts that you should know about Tennessee before moving to Tennessee.
 We believe this will help you know the state better before starting a life there.

 Do not Move to Tennessee in Summer